Alma Karlin: Legacy

 Almost inevitably, Karlin also became a collector and ethnologist.
 Most of the objects she acquired on her journeys she sent home, where she later set up a small private museum.
 Some of the exhibits are now housed in the Celje Regional Museum.
 Many of her writings have not yet been published; most of them are kept in the National and University Library of Slovenia and in the Berlin State Library.

 There is a bronze statue of Karlin near the railway station in Celje.

-A documentary film about her life was made in 2009, entitled Alma M. Karlin: Samotno podostaje.
+A documentary film about her life was made in 2009, entitled Alma M. Karlin: Samotno potovanje.
 Karlin was portrayed by actress Veronika Drolc, and the film was directed by Marta Frelih.

 In summer 2015, Marijan Pušavec wrote and Jakob Klemenčič illustrated the graphic novel Alma M. Karlin: Svetovljanka iz province (Alma M. Karlin: A Cosmopolitan from the Provinces).
 This has been translated into German.